jens321/portal-test/README.md

 # portal-test
-Final test for The Portal Traingin Fall 2017
+Final test for The Portal Training Fall 2017